cisagov/ScubaGear/baselines/aad.md

 This section provides policies that help reduce security risks related to  user authentication and registration.

-- _Phishing-resistant MFA:_ Per [OMB memorandum M-22-09](https://www.whitehouse.gov/wp-content/uploads/2022/01/M-22-09.pdf), MFA is required and it must be phishing-resistant.
+Per [OMB memorandum M-22-09](https://www.whitehouse.gov/wp-content/uploads/2022/01/M-22-09.pdf), MFA is required and it must be phishing-resistant.
 Since there may be gaps in the implementation of enforcing phishing-resistant MFA for all users for various reasons, we also provide some additional backup security policies to help mitigate the risks associated with lesser forms of MFA.
 One example of this is the second policy below which enforces MFA but does not stipulate the specific MFA method.
 That said, phishing-resistant MFA is the overarching requirement.

 <img src="/images/aad-mfa.png"
 alt="Weak MFA (SMS/Voice) Stronger MFA (Push Notifications, Software OTP, Hardware Token OTP) Strongest MFA (FIDO2, PIV, Windows Hello)" />